MountLab/SplicePort-alpha/README.md

 ## FAQ
 ### Question: What can be done to speed up the computation?
+Answers:
-Answer: Try to increase the number of threads while executing the command.
+1) Try to increase the number of threads while executing the command.
 This can be done by increasing the number next to '-t' option.
+2) Partition a longer sequence into 600 bp pieces at 500 bp intervals (1-600, 501-1100, 1001-1600, etc.).
+We recognize that this could be handled in the code itself, but have not yet implemented that.